 Yeah, that’s not safe.

-Speaking of not feeling safe, shortly after our arrival, I saw a little boy of about 10 years old smiling and pointing around a pretty realistic-looking, fake gun.
+Shortly after our arrival, I saw a little boy of about 10 years old smiling and pointing around a pretty realistic-looking, fake gun.
 Many loud gunshots also accompanied us to bed, apparently a celebration gesture for an Arab wedding, as we learned the next morning.

-Stopping by the falfalel restaurant a second time, but this time alone, turned out to be my favorite episode of this Jisr visit.
+Stopping by the falafel restaurant a second time, but this time alone, turned out to be my favorite episode of this Jisr visit.
 As I waited for my sandwich, I was bade to sit down with the English-speaking, beer joke guy and two other Arab men.
 One of them turned out to be able to communicate a bit in English.
 The other guy, more my age, just watched me with a bit of curiosity and perhaps kindness.
 Once I learned how to ask someone’s name in Arabic, I decided to ask this younger guy his name, since he couldn’t understand much of the rest of the English conversation we were all having.
 I have no idea what he said his name was.
 It just sounded Arabic.

-Not the beer joke guy, but the other English-competent guy, whose name was also lost on me, early into the conversation jumped up from his seat and went into the restaurant (we were sitting outside).
+Not the beer joke guy, but the other English-competent guy, whose name was also lost on me, early into the conversation jumped up from his seat and went into the restaurant (we were sitting outside.)
 He returned smiling with paper and a pen.
 I had asked how one could say a few basic things in Arabic.
 This guy, whose job was “working with people at a school,” proceeded to teach me Arabic.
 This is what he wrote:

 Thank you- Shokran